 - 3.1 This policy applies to all members of the School community.
-The School will apply sanctions within this policy for behaviour that takes place in school, at breakfast and after school clubs and outside of school premises where it is reasonable to do so, for example if allegations of bullying taking place outside of school hours are reported to the school. - 3.2 When deciding whether it would be reasonable to impose a sanction for poor behaviour outside of the school, staff will consider: - 3.2.1 whether the pupil is taking part in any school-organised or school-related activity, travelling to or from the school, wearing school uniform or is in some other way identifiable as a pupil at the school at the time of the poor behaviour; and/or - 3.2.2 the severity of the misbehaviour, whether the pupil's behaviour could have repercussions for the orderly running of the school, whether the behaviour poses a threat to another pupil or member of the public or could adversely affect the reputation of the school and/or School.
+The School sets out systems used to track and monitor pupil behaviour and how parents will be kept updated about pupil behaviour.
+The school will apply sanctions within this policy for behaviour that takes place outside of school's premises where it is reasonable to do so, for example if allegations of bullying or inappropriate online activity taking place outside of school hours are reported to the school. - 3.2 When deciding whether it would be reasonable to impose a sanction for poor behaviour outside of the school, staff will consider: - 3.2.1 whether the pupil is taking part in any school-organised or school-related activity, travelling to or from the school, wearing school uniform or is in some other way identifiable as a pupil at the school at the time of the poor behaviour; and/or - 3.2.2 the severity of the misbehaviour, whether the pupil's behaviour could have repercussions for the orderly running of the school, whether the behaviour poses a threat to another pupil or member of the public or could adversely affect the reputation of the school and/or School.